• Skip to primary navigation

 • If you don't feel like using regular sugar to sprinkle your cookies, simply top the cookies with candy sprinkles.

 • If you want larger deli or bakery-style cookies, roll out 2 to 2 ½ inch balls, but leave plenty of room for them to spread as they bake!
-The larger cookies may take a few more minutes to bake than smaller cookies.
+The larger cookies may take a few more minutes to bake than the smaller cookies.

 • Prep Time: 15 minutes